RVA Rice Village Guide

 University Reconstruction (between Kirby and Main Street)

-Trademark and La Mesa Properties implement elements of City and Kinder Instititute Parking Studies
+Rice Village and La Mesa Properties implement elements of City and Kinder Instititute Parking Studies

-A map showing the location of free and metered parking spaces on the Trademark and La Mesa properties is provided below.
+A map showing the location of free and metered parking spaces on the Rice Village and La Mesa properties is provided below.
 In addition, there are city-operated parking meters on the street near the larger of the two Hanover residential buildings in the Village.
 In its 2014 Village parking survey, the city recommended adding more metered parking on public streets in the Village, but to date has not taken action on that recommendation.
 In the meantime, the RVA continues to monitor this ongoing private parking experiment, and engage with area property owners and the city of Houston to seek the best possible outcome for all Village businesses and their customers.